hpgavin/HPGdaac/README.md

 * line 1: date-time
 * line 2: line 1 of the test configuration file
-* line 3: the data filename (with the time stamp) and the configuration file
+* line 3: the data filename (with the time stamp) and the configuration filename
 * line 4: the number of channel scans, number of channels, scan rate, and collection duration
 * line 5: line 9 of the test configuration file
 * line 6-7: actual voltage ranges from the test configuration file for each measured channel